Frequently Asked Questions

 We're based inside Minster Mechanics, Units 1 & 2, 28 Brook Road, Wimborne, BH21 2BH.

 Yes, but we do recommend investing in your own as correct fitting is vital.
 You're going to need one anyway!
 Let us know if you need to borrow a school helmet.

 Do you have a good pass rate?

-We have an excellent first time pass rate mainly due to the fact that we try and take our candidates way beyond test standard and include instructional techniques not usually taught at other schools.
+We have an excellent first time pass rate as we try and take our candidates way beyond test standard and include instructional techniques not usually taught at other schools.
 It may sound clichéd but we really do pride ourselves on doing the job properly and making safe riders.
 Some schools advertise a 98% pass rate - challenge them on that and ask for proof.
 The National average is a 66% first time pass rate and we're higher than that but 98% is, erm, crazy?

 What happens if I fail?

 Eek!
 We try and keep that word out of our vocabulary!
 If you are unlucky and don't get through first time you'll have to wait 3 clear working days for Module 1 and 10 clear working days for Module 2.
 You'll pay for the test fee plus any instructional time beforehand (if any is required).

 I've heard the examiners have a quote of passes and fails - is this true?!

 Absolutely not!
 If you show them a good, confident and safe ride you'll get through.
 We'll show you how.

 One school I called says they can get me through in 3 days even though I've never ridden before - why can't you?